How the World's Oldest Secret Society Is Becoming More Transparent

 What about the famous Masonic handshake, I ask him.
 Is it real?
 “Yeah,” he says.
 “They’re nothing really odd… All they are is a form of qualification for you to pass from one stage to the next.
 So after your initiation you’re given another token of recognition or handshake, which allows you to pass into the next level… And really it’s rather boring.”
 Talking to the press officer, it’s clear that part of their strategy is downplaying anything too weird.

-More contentious than the handshake is the issue of female Freemasons.
+More contentious than the handshake, though probably less than the moon, is the issue of female Freemasons.
 The male-only sentiment is built into their rituals, with Masons bearing their breast to prove their masculinity.
-In England there are women’s lodges which are recognized by UGLE as “regular” in everything but gender.
+In England there are women’s lodges which are recognised by UGLE as “regular” in everything but gender.
 “Regular,” Mike explains, “is a word that means that they do things the way that we would expect.”
 UGLE doesn’t acknowledge the small number of mixed lodges.
 It’s “a heritage thing” Mike says, and not one that their members are eager to change.

 In that respect, the Masons resemble so many other old boys’ clubs that are being dragged kicking and screaming into the 21st century.
 But that reluctance to change is becoming a demographic problem for the Masons.
 The overwhelming number of Freemasons are, unsurprisingly, men.
 They’re also ageing quickly.
 Right now, there are five times as many members over 80 as there are aged 21-30.
 The mean age is late-50s.
 So the Masons are reaching out to younger men.
 This has meant going online, being role models in the community, and possibly modernising the more archaic texts.